-This is more than a typical trattoria in the Rome trattoria style.
-In here you’ll feel as if you’re a guest in the cook’s house!
-The friendly environment and the lowest prices for a restaurant in the area will make you feel even more at ease… All the dishes are nice, I’d always go for the meal of the day.
-I recommend the Lasagna, the Parmigiana, and all the meat courses.
+This is more than a typical trattoria in the traditional Roman trattoria-style.
+Here, you’ll feel as if you’re a guest in the cook’s house!
+The friendly environment and the lowest prices for a restaurant in the area will make you feel even more at ease… All the dishes are nice, but I’d always go for the meal of the day.
+I recommend the lasagna, the parmigiana, and all the meat courses.
 You can have the fish from Lake Bracciano cooked in different ways.
-They have a good choice of vegetable dishes, and for the dessert, you should try the Tiramisu, probably one of the best you’ll ever have in your entire life.
+They have a good choice of vegetable dishes, and for dessert, you should try the tiramisu, probably one of the best you’ll ever have in your entire life.

-Restaurant La Fontanella
+La Fontanella Restaurant

-You can have all kinds of dishes here: pizza, pasta, veggies, meat… There are two inner rooms and an outside garden, which is delightful during the hot summer evenings.
+You can have all kinds of dishes here: pizza, pasta, veggies, meat… There are two inner dining rooms and an outside garden, which is delightful during the hot summer evenings.
 The “Antipasto Misto” is the number one in town, and the pasta portions will satisfy even the hungriest person.

 Antipasto Misto at Restaurant La Fontanella in Bracciano town

-Caffetteria – aperitiveria Levante
+Caffetteria – Aperitiveria Levante

-Ristorante pizzeria Pizzando
+Ristorante Pizzeria Pizzando

-Pub – winery-restaurant Donegan’s
+Pub – Winery – Restaurant Donegan’s (closed)